semencov/tailwindcss-spacing/README.md

 # TailwindCSS Spacing Plugin

-This plugin generates a set of css classes for creating a predictable and harmonious spacing.
+This plugin generates a simple set of css classes for creating a predictable and harmonious spacing.

 * **Inset spacing**: For all user interface containers.
 * **Inset squish spacing**: Same as previous, but a squished inset reduces space top and bottom, for example by 50%. _Used for buttons, inputs, data table cells, list items, etc._